agarciaschanz/CaseStudy-/README.md

 ## [Betterment](https://www.betterment.com/category/robo-advisor/)
 ### Incorporated in 2008
 ### Founders: Jon Stein & Eli Broverman
-### Idea centered around the financial crisis in 2008 and finding a better way to invest for clients
+### Idea for Betterment centered around the financial crisis in 2008 and finding a better way to invest for clients
 ### Betterment has received a total of $275 million in funding through Series A, B, C, D, & E from 2010 to 2017

 ## Business Activities